 Stat Can's Census Profilelater this year.

-CANSIMCANSIM tables are interactive data tables available on Statistics Canada's website which can be used to quickly view numbers online.
+CANSIMCANSIM tables have been replaced by interactive data tables available on Statistics Canada's website which can be used to quickly view numbers online.
 Make sure to click on "Add/Remove" data to see all the options.
-If a table requires a lot of manipulation to answer your question, consider downloading the Beyond 20/20 version of the table instead.